jakubtomsu/dungeon-of-quake/doqm_format_spec.md

 ## general info
-Maps are saved in text file format, with `.doqm` file extension, which means you can edit these levels with any text editor.
-The map can be split into two floors using different tiles
+Maps are saved as a plain text, but use the `.doqm` file extension.
+This means you can edit these levels with any text editor.
+Maps can also be split into two floors, using certain tiles.

->**WARNING:** Text editors don't really use fonts with characters with sqare aspect ratio, so the resulting level might end up looking a little stretched in-game.
+> **WARNING:** Text editors don't really use fonts with sqare aspect ratio characters, so the resulting level might end up looking a little stretched in-game.
 In some text editors, you can change text spacing to circumvent the issue.